 Use of Gemstones, Glass and Metals

 Pearl, amber, amethyst, lapis lazuli and emerald were favorite gemstones of the Romans.
-They were fond of colored gemstones and imported a lot of gems and metals from Egypt and the Persian Gulf.
+They were fond of colored gemstones and imported a lot of gems and metals from Egypt.

 As the Roman reign was expanding and developing, they started using exotic gemstones like diamonds, topaz, and sapphire in jewelry.
 Now, the jewelry in the Roman Empire was more about intrinsic value of precious gemstones and metals.
 As the craze for precious gemstones took over, there was a decline in artistic excellence and craftsmanship.